 There are a handful of bars and beach clubs that everyone goes to on certain nights of the week.
 Learn salsa at The Garden on Wednesday and dance on the beach at Coco’s every Friday night.
 If you’re into techno and electronic music, Yambak is a local favorite with half the crowd just hanging out on the street having a beer.
 Lucid just down the same street draws some great local DJs.
 Attico is another favorite with locals and visitors alike, where you can grab a seat at one of the swings (or a normal table if you prefer) and listen to live music every night with a good drink in your hands.
 Don Pato’s has been around for as long as I’ve been visiting Sayulita and I still like to go here for their ever changing music selection each night and the cheap drinks.

 6. Fix That Hangover With A Session Of Yoga

 There are a lot of of yoga teacher training down in Sayulita, taking advantage of the quiet tropical space just outside the main drag.
 Paraiso Yoga offers daily yoga classes for 200 pesos (~$10 USD per session).

 Alternatively, there are private instructors that teach at the hostels (open to everyone).
 I prefer this, as you are supporting local practitioners and the prices are more amazing.

 Valeria is an amazing instructor with such a wonderful attitude and approach.
-She teaches at La Redonda Hostel (Monday through Friday at 6 pm) and classes are 50 pesos (~$2.50 USD) and My Sister’s House (Monday through Friday at 8 am) on a donation basis.
-You can also reach out to her for private lessons right in the comfort of where you are for 300 pesos (~$15 USD).
+She teaches at a few different hotels that offer group lessons, but you can also reach out to her for private lessons right in the comfort of where you are for 300 pesos (~$15 USD).
 You can reach her at +524761006810 on WhatsApp.
 I highly recommend it.